PROBATE LAWYERS – WHAT SHOULD YOU DO WHEN SOMEONE PASSES AWAY WITHOUT A WILL?

 The grandparents get everything in equal shares.

-If the person has only have uncles and aunts (but no spouse, children, parents, brothers and sisters or children of deceased brother and sister and no grandparents)
+If the person has only had uncles and aunts (but no spouse, children, parents, brothers and sisters or children of deceased brother and sister and no grandparents)

 The uncles and aunts take everything in equal shares.